-When he enters the castle, he is greeted by a tuxedo wearing Dracula.
-He leads him to his quarters as they discuss the London real estate for sale and Dracula drugs him with old wine.
-He and his wives then close in on the body for blood.
-Days later, Renfield and his “master” Dracula are aboard the stormy ship called Vesta as they make their way to London.
+When he enters the hazy, creaking, shadowy, cob-webbed castle, Renfield is greeted by a tuxedo wearing Dracula who leads him to a bedroom as they discuss the sale of London real estate.
+Dracula drugs Renfield with “very old wine,” before Dracula and his wives close in on the body to harvest his blood.
+Days later, Renfield and his “master” Dracula are aboard the stormy ship called Vesta as they head for London.
 Mysteriously, the ship enters the harbor with everyone dead, excluding Dracula and Renfield.
-Later, Dracula meets a group at the opera house, and the women fall victim to him that night.
+Dracula remains in his crypt until evening but Renfied is believed to be raving mad by local authorities.
+Later, Dracula meets a group at the opera house where he preys on women after announcing he has purchased the old dilapidated Carfax Abbey.
 Meanwhile, Renfield has been moved to the Seward Sanitarium where he feeds on the blood of flies and other small creatures.

 “For one who has not lived even a single lifetime, you are a wise man, Mr. Van Helsing.”